 Delta used to be the clear cut winner, but after continual cutbacks to their premium rewards program, the airline has shunned a significant amount of its most important segment.
 A quick peek at any frequent flyer forum confirms how many have become disgruntled with Delta’s apparent oversight of its most loyal customers.
-Redemption may be coming though, since the airline continues to add its excellent Delta One Premium product on more planes, as are updated lounges at hubs around the country.
+Still, the airline’s excellent Delta One Premium product is being rolled out on more planes, as are updated lounges at hubs around the country.
 If you’re lucky enough to land one of the Delta One Suites on a long flight, you won’t regret it.
 Plus, flight upgrades still appear to be easier to come by on Delta vs. American.
 To get free checked bags and turbocharge your way to Platinum (the minimum status worth having on Delta, in our opinion), the Platinum Delta SkyMiles® Credit Card from American Express will be your new best friend.

 American Airlines is the one carrier that has really fallen from grace.
 The airline is largely panned by business travelers (unless it’s the only option), and AA has struggled to lure them back.
-Customer service is often the worst on AA, and upgrades are the toughest to clear compared to the other legacy carriers.
+Customer service seems to be a forgotten virtue on AA, and upgrades are the toughest to clear compared to the other legacy carriers.
 As business travelers, we’re extremely loyal, but if that loyalty doesn’t seem to be reciprocal, we will move on.
 American seems to have fallen victim to this, as it receives the highest number of complaints of any large carrier (even on a “per-capita” basis, as AA flies more passengers and routes than Delta and United).
-A bright spot for American is its seats – among the most comfortable that you’ll find among large U.S. carriers.
+A bright spot for American are its seats – among the most comfortable that you’ll find among large U.S. carriers.
 If you prefer AA, or are based in an AA hub city, make your life easier by getting the Citi® / AAdvantage® Platinum Select® World Elite™ Mastercard®.

-Southwest rounds out our review, and we already know what you’re thinking – Southwest doesn’t even offer first or business class.
+We already know what you’re thinking – Southwest doesn’t even offer first or business class.
 This is true.
 But, if you’re looking for a cheap fares or advantageous change policies, Southwest is hard to beat.
 If you’re looking for a premium experience, you’d do best looking elsewhere.
-Becoming Southwest A-List doesn’t get you much in terms of premium experience, but could get you the Southwest Companion Pass, and all of a sudden your partner can fly on any flight you are on for free (yes, even if you purchase an award ticket).
+Southwest A-List Preferred doesn’t get you much in terms of premium experience, but combine it with the Southwest Companion Pass, and all of a sudden your partner can fly on any flight you are on for free (yes, even if you purchase an award ticket).
 The easiest way to earn the Companion Pass?
 By earning 110,000 Rapid Rewards points, easily doable via the sign-up bonuses of the Southwest Rapid Rewards® Premier Business Credit Card and the Southwest Rapid Rewards® Plus Credit Card.
 It’s how one of our team members earned the Companion Pass within the first 3 months of 2019!
 His partner now flies with him for free (just fees and taxes) through December 2020.

-- United – better premium offering, and MileagePlus offers more flexibility than SkyMiles
+- United – better premium offering, and MileagePlus offers more flexibility than Delta SkyMiles

-- Delta – in second place until premium cabins catch up with Polaris
+- Delta – in second place until premium cabins catch up with United Polaris

 - Alaska – overall better customer service than American, easier upgrade clearances